-HVAC Intake Penetration (BSR)
+HVAC Penetrations (BSR)

-The intake penetrations are located in the exterior and security walls of the BSR.
-The intake penetrations are welded to embedded plates located in the building and the outside wall of the BSR and they have studs that are cast in place into the structural walls.
-They have security bars/missile barriers and tornado dampers.
+The intake and discharge penetrations are located in the exterior and security walls of the BSR.
+The penetrations are welded to embedded plates located in the building and the outside wall of the BSR and they have studs that are cast in place into the structural walls.
+They have missile barriers, security bars and tornado dampers.

-HVAC Intake Penetration (BSH)
+HVAC Penetrations (BSH)

-Intake penetrations are similar to the intake penetrations of BSR described above.
+The intake and discharge penetrations are similar to those indicated in the BSR described above.

-HVAC Intake Penetration (BEG & UEF)
+HVAC Penetrations (BEG & UEF)

-The intake penetrations are located in the walls of the BEG & UEF.
-They have a rectangular shape that varies in size.
-The intake penetrations are protected from tornado generated missiles.
+The intake and discharge penetrations are located in the walls of the BEG & UEF.
+They have square and rectangular shapes that vary in size.
+The penetrations are protected from tornado generated missiles.
 The switchgear rooms in the BEG building have been provided with tornado dampers.
-The HVAC intake penetrations consist simply of openings in the walls.
+The HVAC penetrations consist simply of openings in the walls.
 The openings are framed by embedded plates that serve to reinforce the opening and to allow for the attachment of equipment.